 After a few minutes of silence, I asked, “Which one of these categories do you want to address?”

 Inside I was dancing like only a performance ninja can dance…

-What materialized next was a series of strategy meetings that included the Six Sigma team and members of my own L&D team and an assortment of Marketing SMEs.
+What materialized next was a series of strategy meetings that included the Six Sigma team and members of my own L&D team and an assortment of Marketing BMEs.
 We participated in a “strategic re-think” that focused on all six of the performance restrainers you see in the graphic with prioritized emphasis on the top three.

 That little story really happened, and I decided to share it because it tells the tale of how critical it is that we (L&D) need to be the stimulus that triggers a strategic re-think in our stakeholders’ heads and hearts.
-The other reason I choose to share this story is to emphasize how critical it is that a strategic re-think is essential for L&D to accomplish first.
+The other reason I choose to share this story is to emphasize how critical it is that a strategic re-think is essential for L&D to accomplish first in-house.
 We need to trigger that re-think for our stakeholders with a different conversation redirected to Point-of-Work, but we need to have bought in long before having that conversation.
 That single graphic from the LPA approach proved to be a viable trigger because all six of those categories define attributes found to be relevant only at Point-of-Work…our ground zero.

 Over the last dozen years, the LPA approach has evolved and is now a component of a holistic L&D discipline I detail in an earlier post: “DRIVER – A Repeatable, Agile, Methodology to Generate Learning Performance Guidance”.

 Can your team facilitate that level of conversation?
 Do you have the performance consulting skills on board to accomplish a PWA?

 If there is a potential for strategic re-think on your horizon, we should chat.